-Marketing campaign expenses consist primarily of advertising and marketing promotion expenses.
-Advertising and marketing expenses, amounting to approximately RMB47,927 thousand, RMB71,472 thousand and RMB97,945 thousand for the years ended December 31, 2019, 2020 and 2021, respectively, are charged to the consolidated statements of comprehensive income/(loss) as incurred.
+Marketing campaign expenses consist primarily of advertising and marketing expenses.
+Advertising and marketing expenses are charged to the consolidated statements of comprehensive income/(loss) as incurred.
 Beside marketing campaign expenses, selling expenses consist of salaries and employment benefits for employees who work in brokerage service line, office rental, telecommunications and office supply expenses incurred in connection with sales activities.